GuillemAF/Cannonball/README.md

 That's it.
 You have succesfully installed Cannonball on your machine.

 ### How does it work?
-When you have completed the process of installation, you will have to execute:
+Once you've completed the process of installation, you will have to execute:
 ```bash
 bash Cannonball.sh -h
 ```